 root user with the password you set during the installation process.

-When you log into the OPNsense web user interface for the first time, you will be prompted to complete a general setup.
+When you log into the OPNsense web user interface for the first time, you will be prompted to complete a general setup process.
 While it is not required to complete the wizard, I recommend new users go through the wizard to help guide you through a few basic settings that you may wish to change according to your preferences.
-I think it is helpful since you do not need to search for the location of all the general settings.
-If you are new, you may not know where to find them yet.
 Click “Next” to continue.

 If you prefer, you may change the “Hostname” of OPNsense to some other name such as “router”.